950601/simple-paging/README.md

 # simple-paging
-A simple method for java paging
+A simple method for java paging  using SSH framework